Subscribe to Home Ever After

 Living happily on one (smallish) income is possible.
 Focus on the Finer Things and thrive!

 How have you recession-proofed your family?
 Are you thriving on one income?
-What recession-proofing tips do you have for other stay at home moms?
-Feel free to let us know in the comments.
+What recession-proofing tips do you have for other moms?
+Let us know in the comments.
 Read about how Phoebe recession-proofed her family, and get a great checklist for determining needs vs. wants for grocery shopping.

-1. Great article!
+Great article!
 We are going to attempt a garden this year.
-The kids are super excited. :D I’ve been making more and more things from scratch besides being thrifty it is healthier for our bodies, too.
+The kids are super excited. 😀 I’ve been making more and more things from scratch besides being thrifty it is healthier for our bodies, too.

 Great stuff!